On the relation between the propagator matrix and the Marchenko focusing function: The Marchenko focusing function

 \section{The Marchenko focusing function}

-From here onward we let $\setdD_R$ at depth $x_{3,R}$ denote a transparent acquisition boundary.
+From here onward we let ${{\partial{\mathbb{D}}}}_R$ at depth $x_{3,R}$ denote a transparent acquisition boundary.
 The medium above this boundary is homogeneous; below this boundary the medium is inhomogeneous and source-free.
 Before we return to the 3D situation, we discuss the Marchenko focusing function $F(s_1,x_3,x_{3,R},\tau)$ for a horizontally layered medium in the slowness intercept-time domain.
 This focusing function is a solution of the wave equation, with focusing condition $F(s_1,x_{3,R},x_{3,R},\tau)=\delta(\tau)$.
 Hence, $F$ focuses at the acquisition boundary, similar as the focusing function $f_2$ of \citet{Wapenaar2014GEO}.
-Further we demand that $F$ is purely upgoing at and above $\setdD_R$.
-This focusing function is illustrated in Figure \ref{Figure1}c for the horizontally layered medium of Figure \ref{Figure1}a.
-Note that $F$ resembles a part of the propagator element $W^{p,p}$ of Figure \ref{Figure1}b.
-As a matter of fact, $F$ can be expressed as a combination of the symmetric and anti-symmetric functions $W^{p,p}$ and $W^{p,v}$, according to
+Further we demand that $F$ is purely upgoing at and above ${{\partial{\mathbb{D}}}}_R$.
+This focusing function is illustrated in Figure 1d for the horizontally layered medium of Figure 1a.
+At the bottom we see four upgoing waves (indicated by the blue arrows), which are tuned such that at $x_3=x_{3,R}=0$ a single upgoing wave focuses at $\tau=0$.
+Note that $F$ in Figure 1d resembles a number of events of the propagator element $W^{p,p}$ in Figure 1b.
+As a matter of fact, $F$ can be expressed as a combination of the symmetric and anti-symmetric functions $W^{p,p}$ and $W^{p,v}$ of Figures 1b and 1c, according to

 where $\rho_0$ and $s_{3,0}$ are the mass density and vertical slowness, respectively, of the homogeneous upper half-space.
 Conversely, using the fact that $W^{p,p}$ is symmetric and $W^{p,v}$ is anti-symmetric, we can construct these elements from the focusing function $F$, according to